Eyelid Surgery, Eyelid Lifts (Blepharoplasty)

 Cost of Eyelid Surgery

-The cost of eyelid surgery in Vancouver can vary greatly depending on the type and extent of the procedure.
+The cost of eyelid surgery can vary greatly depending on the type and extent of the procedure.
 It is important to discuss pricing details with a board certified cosmetic surgeon prior to scheduling any treatment.

 The cost of any procedure may include surgeon fees, facility costs, anesthesia costs, medications, and fees for medical tests.
 Purely cosmetic surgery is not usually covered by the medical services plan.